 Students who wish to withdraw from their training program should contact the School Director.

 All students who withdraw or dropout (failed to attend classes for a three-week period without prior arrangement) are required to meet with the Business office.
+Regardless of the circumstances of arrangement) are required to meet with the Business office.
 Regardless of the circumstances of withdrawal or the date of notification to the School, the official withdrawal date is the last date a student attended classes.
 Both refunds and final grade determinations are based upon last date of class attendance.